State A tennis: First day produces diverse, intriguing semifinal matches

 In the girls doubles semis, Billings Central seniors Zi’Onna Leikam-Morton and Loree Reck will face Ronan’s Aaliyah Decker (a senior) and Alyssa Pretty On Top (a junior), while Livingston’s Debbie Chambers (a senior) and Tess Cocotos (a sophomore) will take on Miles City juniors Emma Barlog and Lainey Smith.

-Whitefish leads the team race with nine points, one ahead of both Billings Central and Hamilton.
+Whitefish leads the team race with nine points, while Billings Central, Hamilton and Miles City each have eight.

 Boys action highlighted by Euro comeback